dfinity/portal/docs/developer-docs/production/best-practices.md

 #### 6. Transaction History Storage

-If your application needs to store transaction history, consider using dedicated services like [CAP](https://cap.ooo/) for maintaining transaction logs, especially for NFT collections.
-This facilitates integration with explorers and wallets and aids in ownership state reconstruction if the main NFT canister is compromised.
+If your application needs to store transaction history, consider using dedicated services like [CAP](https://cap.ooo/) for maintaining transaction logs.
+This facilitates integration with explorers and wallets and aids in ownership state reconstruction if the main canister is compromised.
 Be mindful of additional costs associated with inter-canister calls.